 - To positively address environmental challenges by providing the information needed to adopt more environmentally sustainable practices.

-- To stimulate greater household self-sufficiency while supporting entities that further the overarching cause of environmental preservation through Center initiatives and educational programming.
+- To stimulate greater household self-sufficiency while supporting entities that further the overarching cause of environmental preservation through initiatives and educational programming.

 The William R. Sinkin Eco Centro seeks to engage the community by providing education and outreach dedicated to the understanding, progress, and practice of sustainability.
 Activities and events held at the William R. Sinkin Eco Centro lay the groundwork for the grassroots behavioral change needed to achieve San Antonio's aggressive environmental sustainability goals.